joyfrang/Joy/README.md

 ### Data Modeling with `thing`

 Joy's primary tool for data modeling is the `thing` keyword, which defines Algebraic Data Types (ADTs).
-Each variant can carry its own data, and exhaustive pattern matching via `know` ensures correctness.
+Each variant can carry its own data, and exhaustive pattern matching via `defuse` ensures correctness.

 ```joy
 thing User {